MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 ms.reviewer: angieandrews
 ---

-# Business Approvals Kit manual setup
+# Business approvals kit manual setup

-The Approvals Kit and guidance is targeted towards the person or department responsible for setting up approval system in your organization.
+The business approvals kit and guidance is targeted towards the person or department responsible for setting up approval system in your organization.
 Key sections walk you through the prerequisites, setup instructions, and individual components of the Approvals Kit.

 ## Overview

-The Approvals Kit is a collection of components that are designed to help you get started with digitalizing your organization's approval processes using Microsoft Power Platform.
-More information about individual components can be found in the Approvals Kit.
+The business approvals kit is a collection of components that are designed to help you get started with digitalizing your organization's approval processes using Microsoft Power Platform.
+More information about individual components can be found in the business approvals kit.

 > [!NOTE:
 > ]The Approvals Kit can only be used currently in Dataverse environments, and setting up in Dataverse for Teams environments and default environments are not supported.*